-NO. PROTOCOL Full Compliance Score Actual Score Н9 Each tank has a secured inspection port.
-Observations: 10
+NO. PROTOCOL: Inspection Port Full Compliance Score Actual Score H9 Each tank has a secured inspection port.
+Observations : 10

-H9 Inspect each tank for a secure and/or lockable inspection port.
+H9 Inspect each tank for a secure and/or locked inspection port.
+Secured can be achieved by housing bulk tanked within a secured building.

-NO. PROTOCOL Full Compliance Score Actual Score H10 The discharge line and sampling port from the tanks are locked when not in use.
+NO. PROTOCOL: Security Full Compliance Score Actual Score H10 The discharge line and sampling port from the tanks are locked when not in use.
 Observations: Mandatory